United Window Reviews | Are United Windows Any Good

 Dane - Site Editor - from 2017

 Hi, I am in need of a quick response.
 Looking to replace 2 original patio doors.
 House built in 60's.
 Looking for more energy efficient glass.
-Plan to retire next year so cost is a factor. contractor would provide Harvey doors.
-I have price from home depot for Andersen and from Lowes for United.
+Plan to retire next year so cost is a factor.
+Contractor would provide Harvey doors.
+I have a price from Andersen home depot windows and from Lowes for United.
 I am VietNam veteran so I get 10% discount from both.

 As there is other improvements we are planning the no interest with either HD or Lowes is beneficial we can pay off within 6 months.

-If contractor can accommodate a 80 vs. 82 inch for one of the doors reduces that price in half. the savings thru Lowes with the United (there are a few other items would be over $1300 comparing complete pricing including labor etc. Am I making a mistake buying the United 4500?
+If contractor can accommodate a 80 vs. 82 inch for one of the doors reduces that price in half.
+The savings thru Lowes with the United (there are a few other items would be over $1300 comparing complete pricing including labor etc. Am I making a mistake buying the 4500 series?

 Thank you for a quick response.